1957 Harry Belafonte – Jamaica Farewell

-He appeared in a play on Broadway and won a Tony award for Best Supporting Actor in 1954.
-Harry also recorded his first album in 1954, Mark Twain and Other Folk Favorites.
+Harry appeared in a play on Broadway and won a Tony award for Best Supporting Actor in 1954.
+He also recorded his first album in 1954, Mark Twain and Other Folk Favorites.

 Harry worked with Calypso singer/songwriter Irving Burgie to record his next album, Calypso, in 1956.
 Irving took credit for writing the first single from the album, Jamaica Farewell, although Harry and others claim he put the song together from several older folksongs.
 The Kingston Trio specialized in Calypso music for a brief time and took their group’s name from the mention of Kingston, Jamaica, in Harry’s record.

 Harry’s well-known Christmas song, Mary’s Boy Child, also began to chart in late 1956, eventually peaking at #12.